eamonnsullivan/svpsouthruislip.org.uk/content/md/pages/home.md

 Our main efforts include visiting people in the community who are housebound or isolated, running a weekly food bank, counselling those who have been recently bereaved and mentoring young adults.
 See [our activities](#activities) for more details on these.

 Our membership is also open to anyone, of any background.
 The main requirement is a desire to help.

+Two of our team are raising funds for the national SVP organisation by walking the [Camino de Santiago de Compostela](https://en.wikipedia.org/wiki/Camino_de_Santiago) in April.
+Their walk starts on April 12 and lasts for 1 week.
+If you would like to help them reach their fund raising target then please use the [Just Giving](https://www.justgiving.com/page/tracy-tierney-1) website.